GeoPlatform/client-api/angular/README.md

 the [Installation documentation](../README.md#Installation).

-In addition, it's recommended you configure the Angular-CLI project settings (angular.json or .angular-cli.json) to know where to find the Angular-specific portion of API Client, as shown below.
+In addition, it's recommended you configure the Angular-CLI project settings (angular.json or .angular-cli.json for older projects) to know where to find the Angular-specific portion of API Client, as shown below.

 ```
 {